A Note on Multi-Oriented Graph Complexes and Deformation Quantization of Lie Bialgebroids: Universal models

-Although Conjecture \ref{conjXu} might still hold true in the most general setting, we would like to argue for the non-existence of {\it universal}\footnote{Recall that a universal quantization admits formulas given by expansions in terms of graphs with universal coefficients.} quantizations of Lie bialgebroids, on the basis of the following results from Section \ref{section:Lie bialgebroids2}: \be \item The Grothendieck--Teichm\"{u}ller group plays no classifying r\^ole regarding the universal deformations (and hence quantizations) of Lie bialgebroids. \item There exists a potential obstruction to the existence of universal quantizations of Lie bialgebroids. \ee Contrasting these two features with their above mentioned counterparts for Lie bialgebras, one is led to conclude that the quantization problem for Lie bialgebroids differs essentially from its Lie bialgebra analogue and is in fact more akin to the quantization problem for infinite dimensional manifolds.
+Although Conjecture~\ref{conjXu} might still hold true in the most general setting, we would like to argue for the non-existence of {\it universal}\footnote{Recall that a universal quantization admits formulae given by expansions in terms of graphs with universal coefficients.} quantizations of Lie bialgebroids, on the basis of the following results from Section~\ref{section:Lie bialgebroids2}: \begin{enumerate}\itemsep=0pt \item The Grothendieck--Teichm\"uller group plays no classifying r\^ole regarding the universal deformations (and hence quantizations) of Lie bialgebroids. \item There exists a potential obstruction to the existence of universal quantizations of Lie bialgebroids. \end{enumerate} Contrasting these two features with their above mentioned counterparts for Lie bialgebras, one is led to conclude that the quantization problem for Lie bialgebroids differs essentially from its Lie bialgebra analogue and is in fact more akin to the quantization problem for infinite-dimensional manifolds.
 In view of this analogy, the obstruction appearing in Theorem \ref{TheoremMain} can be understood as the avatar in $d=3$ of the Kontsevich--Shoikhet obstruction in $d=2$.
-As shown in \cite{Penkava1998,Shoikhet2008a,Dito2013,Willwacher2013a}, the latter obstruction is hit in $d=2$ and thus prevents the existence of an {\it oriented} star product, thereby yielding a no-go result regarding the existence of universal quantizations for infinite dimensional Poisson manifolds.
+As shown in \cite{Dito2013,Penkava1998,Shoikhet2008a,Willwacher2013a}, the latter obstruction is hit in $d=2$ and thus prevents the existence of an {\it oriented} star product, thereby yielding a No-go result regarding the existence of universal quantizations for infinite-dimensional Poisson manifolds.
 Pursuing the analogy with the $d=2$ case, we conjecture the following: